 Translational Research and Economic Development (TRED) supports NSU’s innovative faculty within its colleges, centers and institutes in the development of their ideas, discoveries and technologies.
-Led by senior vice president H. Thomas Temple, M.D., TRED will be the focal point for building the connections, resources and entrepreneurial energy for the commercialization of NSU’s research activities.
+TRED is the focal point for building the connections, resources and entrepreneurial energy for the commercialization of NSU’s research activities.

 NSU is actively establishing partnerships with companies, investors and entrepreneurs interested in utilizing NSU’s vast wet and dry lab space and state-of-the-art Center for Collaborative Research (CCR) to conduct research and develop technologies that will benefit the global community.
-Additionally, Dr. Temple will be bridging the research efforts conducted through the CCR with NSU’s Oceanographic Center, headquartered at the Guy Harvey Oceanographic Center in Hollywood, Fla.
+Additionally, NSU is connecting the research efforts conducted through the CCR with NSU’s Oceanographic Center, headquartered at the Guy Harvey Oceanographic Center in Hollywood, Fla.

 Another major step toward achieving NSU’s Vision 2020, is the state approval received by HCA East Florida to build a new hospital on NSU’s Fort Lauderdale/Davie Campus.